FreeCAD/FreeCAD_Conda/README.md

-# conda packages for freecad
+# CONDA PACKAGES FOR FreeCAD
 The idea behind using conda for freecad is the wish for a consistend package-manager for linux (all distros), windows and mac.
 At the moment only linux-64 builds are available.
 Furthermore conda gives FreeCAD the ability to install 3rd-party modules with dependencies easily.

 FreeCAD packages on conda will be available only with python3.
 While there is the possebility to build packages also with python2 on linux, there will be no packages uplaoded to anaconda.org which depends on python2.